OpenEvalProject/evals/manuscripts/elife-68466/v1/manuscript.md

 ## Abstract

-DNA double-strand break (DSB) repair by homologous recombination (HR) is thought to be restricted to the S- and G 2 - phases of the cell cycle in part due to 53BP1 antagonizing DNA end resection in G 1 -phase and non-cycling quiescent (G 0 ) cells.
-Here, we show that LIN37, a component of the DREAM transcriptional repressor, functions in a 53BP1-independent manner to prevent DNA end resection and HR in G 0 cells.
-Loss of LIN37 leads to the expression of HR proteins, including BRCA1, BRCA2, PALB2, and RAD51, and promotes DNA end resection in G 0 cells even in the presence of 53BP1.
-In contrast to 53BP1-deficiency, DNA end resection in LIN37-deficient G 0 cells depends on BRCA1 and leads to RAD51 filament formation and HR.
-LIN37 is not required to protect DNA ends in cycling cells at G 1 -phase.
+DNA double-strand break (DSB) repair by homologous recombination (HR) is thought to be restricted to the S- and G2- phases of the cell cycle in part due to 53BP1 antagonizing DNA end resection in G1-phase and non-cycling quiescent (G0) cells.
+Here, we show that LIN37, a component of the DREAM transcriptional repressor, functions in a 53BP1-independent manner to prevent DNA end resection and HR in G0 cells.
+Loss of LIN37 leads to the expression of HR proteins, including BRCA1, BRCA2, PALB2, and RAD51, and promotes DNA end resection in G0 cells even in the presence of 53BP1.
+In contrast to 53BP1-deficiency, DNA end resection in LIN37-deficient G0 cells depends on BRCA1 and leads to RAD51 filament formation and HR.
+LIN37 is not required to protect DNA ends in cycling cells at G1-phase.
 Thus, LIN37 regulates a novel 53BP1-independent cell phase-specific DNA end protection pathway that functions uniquely in quiescent cells.

 ## Introduction